Best Printer Companies

 Photo printers were created to effectively print photos, and they often require specific ink and paper in order to do so effectively.
 Photo printers are often not effective document printers.

-Who is searching for printers?
+Who uses printers?

 Large offices often have a regular need to print things like documents, contracts and more.
 These offices rely on printers to transfer important text from the computer to paper documents.

 Homeowners with computers

 Homeowners with computers often use printers in their daily life to print information.
 Homeowners usually rely on small, low-capacity printers, and don't typically require a fast printing speed.

 Many photographers send their photos out to a lab to be processed and printed.
 However, photographers who choose to print their own photos often invest in a dedicated photo printer.
 High-quality photo printers can make a photographer's job simpler, more convenient and cost effective.